Register or transfer your vehicle

 - buying a new vehicle

-- vehicles that have not been registered in the NT for more than 12 months (otherwise you can renew your vehicle registration)
+- vehicles that haven't been registered in the NT for more than 12 months (otherwise you can renew your vehicle registration)

-This applies to cars, motorbikes, trailers and other vehicles.
+This applies to cars, motorcycles, trailers and other motor vehicles.

 How to register

 To register your vehicle for the first time, follow the steps below.